 According to the law, a standard fee is to be paid along with the consumer complaint before the District Commissions, State Commissions as well as the National Commission wherever the case may be applicable.

-The complainant with or without the help of a lawyer has to diligently draft the consumer complaint which must state all the relevant facts and evidence.
+The complainant, with or without the help of a lawyer, has to diligently draft the consumer complaint which must state all the relevant facts and evidences.
 The complaint must bear signatures of the complainant.

 Additionally, in case the complainant authorises some other person to file the complaint then the complaint must be accompanied with a valid authorization letter from the complainant.